conveyal/geom2gtfs/README.md

       "start_date":"20140101",
       "end_date":"20150101",
-Specify whether the service level values are periods, the amount of time between departures; or frequencies, the number of departures in an hour.
+Specify whether the service level values are periods (headways), the amount of time between departures; or frequencies, the number of departures in an hour.

      "use_periods":true,
 Set whether or not service should run in both directions of a shapefile line.
 If “is_bidirectional” is false, you’ll need to make a shapefile feature for each route direction.